AsahiLinux/docs/m1n1:User-Guide.md

 bputil -a
 ```

-You will be prompted to select the correct boot volume if you are multi booting  (you can check which volume is which using `diskutil list <UUID>`) and then asked to authenticate yourself.
+You will be prompted to select the correct boot volume if you are multi booting  (you can check which volume is which using `diskutil apfs list`) and then asked to authenticate yourself.

 You can then enable verbose mode using: